-AB 1200 and subsequent legislation provide a statewide structure for county offices of education and school districts to work together locally to improve fiscal procedures and accountability standards.
-Under AB 1200, the county superintendent is responsible for reviewing district budgets and interim reports and determining whether or not a district can meet its financial obligations in the current and two subsequent fiscal years.
-In addition, county offices of education (COEs) review public disclosures of collective bargaining agreements, and non-voter-approved debt.
-Beginning in 2014-15, Local Control and

-Accountability Plan (LCAP) review and approval was tied to AB 1200 because a county office may not approve a district's budget until the LCAP is approved.
+AB 1200 and subsequent legislation provide a statewide structure for county superintendents of schools and school districts to work together locally to improve fiscal procedures and accountability standards.
+Under AB 1200, the county superintendent is responsible for reviewing school district budgets and interim reports and determining whether or not a district can meet its financial obligations in the current and two subsequent fiscal years.
+In addition, county superintendents review public disclosures of collective bargaining agreements, and non-voter-approved debt.
+Since 2014-15, Local Control and Accountability Plan (LCAP) review and approval has been tied to AB 1200 because a county superintendent may not approve a school district's budget until the LCAP is approved.